Frequently Asked Questions

 Why don’t you automatically backorder the items shorted on orders?

 Our policy is to only backorder items when a customer specifically requests it at the time they place their order.
 Backorder items must total $30 per stock number.
-This policy is explained in our terms, which can be found inside the front cover of your catalog or on the website.
-We have this policy because some customers want backorders and some do not.
-Moreover, as a wholesale operator we cannot profitably process backorder items below our minimum requirement.
+This policy is explained in our terms, which can be found in our printed catalogs or on the website.
+We have this policy because some customers want backorders, and some do not.

 Do you accept American Express?